-You can recognise products you admire at shops as ECO products from the ECO tag.
+You can recognize products you admire at shops as ECO products from the ECO tag.
 In the Halti.fi online shop, the ECO label is indicated in the product description.
 Alternatively, you can search for all ECO products by entering “ECO” in the search field.

 Our goal is to continuously increase the number of ECO products.
-In summer 2021 our entire Halti Outdoor collection will be 100% ECO.
+In summer 2021 our entire Halti Outdoor collection is 100% ECO.
 We are more than proud of this achievement.